 ZERO began in 2015 with a pilot study conducted in New South Wales.
-Then a national clinical trial was launched in 2017 for an initial 3 year period.
+Then a national clinical trial was launched in 2017 for an initial three year period.

-By the end of 2020, the total number of children enrolled in the trial is expected to reach over 400.
+So far, nearly 500 children with high risk cancer have been enrolled in the trial.
 A three-year extension of this trial has been approved, which will allow us to continue to enroll patients without interruption as we expand into the next phase of the program.

-By the end of 2020, over 400 children will have had access and been enrolled on ZERO’s national clinical trial.
+As of early 2021, nearly 500 children have been enrolled on ZERO’s national clinical trial.

 The current clinical trial is open to all children and young people up to 21 years of age who have high-risk or relapsed cancer with a less than 30% chance of survival, and a small pilot cohort for children with rare/undiagnosed cancers.

 ZERO involves all eight of Australia’s children’s cancer centres and 23 national and international research and clinical partners.